china-fix/corevar/README.md

     GCGCCGCTGGAAAATGCGTTGGCGCATGTTAAGACCATCATTGCAACGCCTGAGCAGTAA
     ```
     * output file format:
-        * --OUT refered file is a fasta formated file of CDS. the nameing rule is the same as your own Roary output of 'Roary_pan_genome_reference.fa'file.
+        * --OUT refered file is a fasta formated file of CDS. the nameing rule is the same as your own Roary output of 'Roary_pan_genome_reference.fa' file.

 ## xiao_robot_extract_CDS.py
 * This python script is modified from the script of xiao_robot_extract_beside_CDS.
 Script do blastn and extract the CDS in each strain.